+The Communications Team will collect metrics (namely number of clicks in key links embedded in the publications) to monitor their usage.

 External publications

 EGI has an extensive network of partners in all corners of the e-Infrastructure landscape, from policy organisations (e.g. e-IRG, RDA), to peer infrastructures (e.g. OGF), Research Infrastructures (e.g. the GÉANT Association) and user communities.
 Most of these actors run their own communication channels, including websites, blogs, newsfeeds and newsletters.
+For the purposes of EGI-Engage, these are considered ‘External publications’.

-During EGI-Engage, the CT will actively pitch ideas and submit articles to partners’ communication channels as means of disseminating the project’s results and outcomes.
+During EGI-Engage, the Communications Team will actively pitch ideas and submit articles to partners’ communication channels as means of disseminating the project’s results and outcomes.
 This is an activity that has proved very useful during EGI-InSPIRE and that will be further explored.
-To this effect, the CT will compile a list of publications and outlets likely to be of interest to dissemination and engagement activities, match it against objectives and deploy these channels for the project’s purposes.
+To this effect, the Communications Team will compile a list of publications and outlets likely to be of interest to dissemination and engagement activities, match it against objectives and deploy these channels for the project’s purposes.

 Events

 Events are a major component of the communications, engagement and dissemination activities for EGI-Engage.
-As described in the proposal and outlined below, the events activities can be subdivided into events organised by EGI under EGI-Engage and participation of the EGI.eu CT in external events.
+As described in the proposal and outlined below, the events activities can be subdivided into events organised by EGI under EGI-Engage and participation of the EGI.eu Communications Team in external events.

 EGI-Engage events